playsms/book-playsms/book-contents/en/Installation/Gateway-Installation/Kannel/Kannel-installation-on-Ubuntu.md

-# Kannel Installation on Ubuntu
+# Kannel installation on Ubuntu

 Prerequisites: